JustCloudOps/blog/_posts/2025-01-18-terraform-opentofu-at-one-year.md

 date: 2025-01-18
 ---

-# Terraform vs OpenTofu: A Perspective on the Fork in the Road

 As we approach the one-year mark since OpenTofu's general availability, many organizations are still wrestling with the decision of whether to migrate from Terraform.
 Having closely monitored this transition and gathered insights from the engineering community, I want to share a strategic perspective on this fork in the infrastructure-as-code landscape.

 ## The Current State of Play